denten-books/plain-text/4-format.md

 technical language.
 What does it mean to "access" a metaphor?
 When someone "checks out" a book from the electronic library, do they gain access to the book or to the metaphor?
 The traditional theory of the metaphor does not prepare us to answer such questions.
+In what follows, we will first review the relevant literature on metaphor and then consider

 In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
-John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphor is a more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987;
+John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphor is a more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
-@lakoff_contemporary_1998, @searle_metaphor_1998].
-In the modified view, even such basic semantic concepts as "state, quantity, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980;
+@turner_death_1987; @lakoff_contemporary_1998, @searle_metaphor_1998].
+In the
+modified view, even such basic semantic concepts as "state, quantity, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
-@lakoff_contemporary_1998, 212].
 Beyond figurative, lyrical language, Lakoff and others have argued that metaphors structure everyday experience.
 Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals underlying figuration like "good things are up" and "the mind is a container [@lakoff_metaphorical_1980, 195-198].

 !["An exemplary interface for viewing a three dimensional book" [@card_methods_2006, 3].](images/book-metaphor.png)